utkarshbansalmailbox/Social-Media-Analytics/README.md

 ### Social Media Analytics
 #####

 Created a social media EDA project using Python and libraries such as Pandas, NumPy, and Seaborn.
-The project involved generating random tweet data, exploring and cleaning it, and then visualizing and analyzing it.
+The project involved collecting random tweet data, exploring and cleaning it, and then visualizing and analyzing it.

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------